 Regularly reviewing financial metrics is essential for maintaining healthy cash flow, identifying and addressing issues promptly, and ensuring the financial sustainability of your center.
+Successful financial management includes, but certainly is not limited to, having a strong denial management process, regularly reviewing payer contracts, using a proactive collections approach, and consistently monitoring financial metrics.

-Leading surgery centers employ advanced practice management software, such as HST, that can track collections, accounts receivable, and denials in real time, generate reports, and provide insights into the center's financial health at a moment's notice.
+Leading ASCs employ advanced practice management software, such as HST, that can track collections, accounts receivable, and denials in real time, generate reports, and provide insights into the center's financial health at a moment's notice.
 The most seamless revenue cycles utilize as much software and automation as possible.

-Implementing a robust denial management process, regularly reviewing payer contracts, implementing a proactive collections process, and regularly monitoring and analyzing financial metrics are all additional elements for successful financial management.

-- 1 Generate financial reports that provide an overview of the collections, accounts receivable, and denials for the past week.
-This should be done using financial management software. - Review the collections for the past week to ensure that all amounts received are accurate and aligned with the payer contracts.
-Identify any discrepancies or issues and address them in a timely manner. - 3 Review the accounts receivable to identify any outstanding amounts that need to be collected.
-Implement a proactive collections process that includes regular follow-up with payers and patients for outstanding amounts. - 4 Review the denials for the past week to identify any trends or patterns.
-Implement a robust denial management process to address denials in a timely and efficient manner. - 5 Analyze key financial metrics to identify trends and areas for improvement. - 6 Implement any necessary actions based on the review and analysis.
+Of Generate reports that provide an overview of the collections, A/R, and denials for the past week.
+This should be done using financial management software.

+O2 Review the collections for the past week to ensure all amounts received are accurate and aligned with payer contracts.
+Address discrepancies quickly.

+OB Review the accounts receivable to identify any outstanding amounts.
+Implement a proactive process that includes regular follow-up with payers and patients.

+O4 Review denials for the past week to identify any trends or patterns.
+Implement a robust denial management process to address denials in a timely manner.

+05 Analyze key financial metrics to identify trends and areas for improvement.

+06 Implement any necessary actions based on the review and analysis.
 This may involve making changes to the billing or collections process.

-- Denial rate
+- 01 Denial rate

-- 2 Days in A/R
+- 02 Days in A/R

-- 3 A/R Aging: 30 days, 60 days, 90+ days
+- 03 A/R Aging: 30 days, 60 days, 90+ days